rizdaprasetya/mt-alt-doc/en/after-payment/http-notification.md

 --- | --- | ---
 `capture` | ✅ | Transaction successfully capture the credit card balance. <br>Will be settled automatically next day if no manual action taken. <br>Safe to assume as success payment.
 `settlement` | ✅ | Transaction is successfully settled.
 Funds has been received.
-`pending` | 🕒 | Transaction is made available in Midtrans to be paid.
+`pending` | 🕒 | Transaction is created and available/waiting to be paid by customer at the payment provider (ATM/ebanking/E-wallet app/ store).
 `deny` | ❌| Payment provider / Fraud Detection System rejects the credentials used for payment.
 See `status_message` field for deny reason/details.
 `cancel` | ❌| Transaction is cancelled.
 Can be triggered by Midtrans or Merchant themselves.
 `expire` | ❌| Transaction no longer available to be paid or processed, beacause the payment has not been completed after the expiry time period exceeded.